hamidgasmi/training.computerscience.algorithms-datastructures/README.md

         - The inputs to this circuit encode candidate solutions
         - Use a Circuit-SAT algorithm for this circuit to find a solution (if exists)
 - **All of NP → Circuit SAT → SAT → 3-SAT → ISP → Vertex Cover Problem**
+- For more details:
     - UC San Diego Course: [Reductions](https://github.com/hamidgasmi/training.computerscience.algorithms-datastructures/blob/master/4-np-complete-problems/1-np_complete_problems/17_np_complete_problems_2_reductions.pdf)

 </details>